OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/show-configuration.md

 ```

 ## Basic examples

-This example will display the configuration of the default instance
+This example displays the configuration of the default instance:

 ```text
 octopus.server show-configuration
 ```

-This example will display the configuration of the instance MyNewInstance in JSON format
+This example displays the configuration of the instance named `MyNewInstance` in JSON format:

 ```text
 octopus.server show-configuration --instance="MyNewInstance" --format="json"
 ```

-This example will export the default instance configuration to a file in JSON hierarchical format
+This example exports the default instance configuration to a file in JSON hierarchical format:

 ```text
 octopus.server show-configuration --file="c:\temp\config.json" --format="json-hierarchical"
 ```